 As they say, forewarned is forearmed.
 So consider this your warning: I’m going to teach you the common mistakes that I – and most other board members – make so that you can hopefully avoid making them in your board career.

 1. Not arriving prepared at meetings

-Arriving at a board meeting and trying to read through all of the papers as you are sitting there waiting for the meeting to start (yes, you know who you are!) is probably not the best way to discharge your duties and responsibilities as a board member.
+Arriving at a board meeting and trying to read through all of the papers as you are sitting there waiting for the meeting to start (yes, you know who you are!) is not the best way to discharge your duties and responsibilities as a board member.

 I have heard of some board chairs who ask directors to leave the meeting if they haven’t completed their pre-reading.
 You would certainly make sure you were on your toes for the next meeting!

-My suggestion is to schedule time in your calendar many days before the meeting for reading, making notes, and seeking further information if need be.
+My suggestion is to schedule time in your calendar many days before the meeting for reading, making notes, thinking, and seeking further information if need be.
 Meeting papers should be out at least one week before the meeting, so I have a goal of having at least three business days in between my reading of the board pack and the actual meeting date.

 2. Talking over the top of other board members

-I know that the desire to interject can be intoxicating, particularly when you feel passionately about a subject.
+I know that the desire to interject can be intoxicating, particularly when you feel passionate about a subject.
 We all have our “hot-buttons” that others (strangely) seem to know exactly how to press.
 Then we run off at the mouth and inevitably feel stupid for reacting so extremely.